damianhakert/damianhakert.github.io/source/posts/2016-06-16-get-started-with-openshift-origin-3-and-gitlab.html.md

 We will not expand on this matter, but feel free to read the documentation on OpenShift's website about [autoscaling].

----

-Let's now see how you update to a new GitLab version.
-GitLab has a new release coming out every month on 22nd including bugfixes and many new features you don't want to miss!

-## Update GitLab

 ## Current limitations

 As stated in the [all-in-one VM][vm] page: